-> We require volunteers to be proficient in Microsoft applications (especially Excel and Word).
-Depending on the projects you undertake at PROV you may receive training in document preservation, proofreading, data entry, scanning documents and photograph identification.
-All volunteers will gain a behind-the-scenes understanding of how archives work.
-Attention to detail is vital for much of the work, and research experience is welcomed.
+We require volunteers to be proficient in Microsoft applications (especially Excel and Word).
+Depending on the projects you undertake at PROV you may receive training in document preservation, proofreading, data entry, and scanning documents.
+Attention to detail is vital for much of this work, and research experience is welcomed.

-> What skills will you learn?
+What skills will you learn?

-> We provide training for all new volunteers, including the basic principles of archival methodology (original order and provenance), an introduction to PROV, and worksite training for each volunteer project which can include data processing, digitising, and document handling.
+We provide worksite training for each volunteer project which can include data processing, digitising, and document handling.

-> Volunteers work on a range of tasks, including:
+Volunteers work on a range of tasks, including:

 - creating data about collection items, to be published on PROV’s catalogue

 - transcribing original documents (either to publish searchable data or for exhibitions)

 Most projects comprise two or more of the elements above.